-Gorilla is the book that made Anthony Browne’s name.
+Gorilla is the book that made Anthony Browne’s name as a creator of postmodern picture books.

 A girl called Hannah — about 6 or 7 years old — feels that her father doesn’t spend any time with her.
 She often wants to do something with him but he is always busy.
 One day her father gifts her a toy gorilla, as she has a special interest in gorillas, seeing gorilla related things everywhere.
 That night Hannah dreams she goes on a dream date with her life-sized gorilla, who is now a stand in father figure.
 He takes her to the zoo and then to a cafe.
 In the morning we learn that it is her birthday, and her father has a surprise — he is going to take her to the zoo.

 WONDERFULNESS OF GORILLA